What to Do: Summer Activities in Marbella

 Stand Up Paddle is a popular and eco-friendly way to enjoy the coastline from the sea, as are kayaks, hire them from Marbella Rental Point and get a different perspective on Marbella.
 If you're seeking high-speed thrills, they also offer jet ski experiences, either rental or a guided tour.
 Boat fishing trips from Marbella are also popular, get in touch with Marbella Fishing to enjoy a fun trip on the Mediterranean.

-On land, the Andalucian countryside offers spectacular hiking opportunities, where you can discover flora, fauna, and historical sites such as Moorish castles and Roman ruins.
-The famous Caminito del Rey offers a thrilling walk along cliff-side paths and suspension bridges, with dramatic scenery perfect for photos.
+On land, the Andalucian countryside offers spectacular hiking opportunities, where you can discover flora, fauna, and historical sites such as Moorish castles and Roman ruins..
 Canyoning near Marbella is a must-do, suitable for adventurers of all ages, featuring activities like wading, abseiling, and pool jumping through stunning natural landscapes.

 For off-road enthusiasts, a buggy adventure provides incredible views of the sea and Istán Lake.
 You can also experience the excitement of quad biking through Marbella’s hinterland, with opportunities to swim in natural pools.
 Alternatively, a Jeep tour allows you to explore the Sierra de las Nieves National Park, swim in rivers, and visit traditional white villages, offering a glimpse into the local culture and history.